VanWeapon/ChapterMaster/test_framework/HowToUse.md

 - `framework.CloseApp()` - Exit CM but keep the test running

 ### Mouse Interaction
-The `Click`, `DoubleClick`, and `ClickElement` functions have a small builtin wait timer so that you dont have to call Wait explicitly after ever click if you dont actually have to wait.
+The `Click`, `DoubleClick`, and `ClickElement` functions have a small builtin wait timer so that you dont have to call Wait explicitly after every click if you dont actually have to wait for something to happen before moving on.
 - `framework.Click(x, y, button="left")` - Moves Mouse to and left-Clicks at specific coordinates.
 - `framework.DoubleClick(x, y, button="left")` - Double-click at coordinates
 - `framework.MoveMouse(x, y)` - Move mouse to coordinates